-- repo_url Repo URL of unknown type. - checkout The branch, tag or commit ID to checkout after clone. - clone_to_dir The directory to clone to.
-Defaults to the current directory. - no_input Suppress all user prompts when calling via API.
+- repo_url (str) Repo URL of unknown type. - checkout (Optional[str]) The branch, tag or commit ID to checkout after clone. - clone_to_dir (PathLike[str]) The directory to clone to.
+Defaults to the current directory. - no_input (bool) Do not prompt for user input and eventually force a refresh of cached resources.